league-curriculum/HourofMicrobit/lessons/arcade/index.md

 browser will download a file to the computer.
 When it is done downloading, drag the file to the "MICROBIT" drive.

+# Play Bunny Hop

+You can also play Bunny Hop on your computer to see what a typical Micro:bit Arcade game is like.
+You don't really need the game hardware to play the games.
+You can play all of the Microbit games online, without loading them into your console, which makes it easier to program and debug them.

+<div style="position:relative;height:0;padding-bottom:117.6%;overflow:hidden;"><iframe style="position:absolute;top:0;left:0;width:100%;height:100%;" src="https://arcade.makecode.com/---run?id=_Th1FDAWymh1J" allowfullscreen="allowfullscreen" sandbox="allow-popups allow-forms allow-scripts allow-same-origin" frameborder="0"></iframe></div>